Ribes missouriense x grossularia 'Glenndale'

 Prohibited to DE, ME, NC, NJ, NH, WV.
 MA by permit only.

 Bred by the USDA in 1932 for growers at the extreme Southern limit of gooseberry culture.
-An American X European, it is mildew resistant and tolerates heat and humidity better than other cultivars.
-Canes are semi-erect, very thorny, tall, and vigorous, to 6', and each bush produces an average of 5# annually of small, tasty, dark red berries.
-USDA Zones 4-7.
+An American x European, it is mildew resistant and tolerates heat and humidity better than other cultivars.
+Canes are semi-erect, very thorny, tall, and vigorous, to 6', and each bush produces an average of 5# annually of small, tasty, dark red berries in early to midseason.

-Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering.
-But sweet varieties are wonderful for fresh eating, and Raintree offers outstanding Canadian and European cultivars not usually available in the U.S. Gooseberries generally ripen in July.
+Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering - but sweet varieties are wonderful for fresh eating!
+Gooseberries generally ripen in early summer, just after strawberries.
 We offer well-rooted, one-year bushes.
 Hardy to USDA zone 4.

 Click here to read our Gooseberry Growing Guide